- How does the Master of Science in Organizational Leadership (MSOL) degree compare to an MBA?

 Students report that they immediately use what they learn in class, implementing new ideas and energy into everyday management practices.
 They have shared experiences about designing or improving training programs, appraisal processes and department meetings.

-In addition, students report improved relationships with their bosses, collegues and staff.
+In addition, students report improved relationships with their bosses, colleagues and staff.
 With these new skills, students say they've been promoted or asked to join an important project team.
 Some move into new positions with other organizations or pursue entrepreneurism.